liz3/ledit/README.md

 Misc:
 C-x-l - Toggle Line numbers.
-C-+   - Increase font size
+C-x-r - Toggle line wrapping(this is still half broken) C-+   - Increase font size
 C--(-)- decrease font size
 C-x-0 - Load new font file, note that doing this will persist it in the config.